waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Capture Strategy
 ## Strategy: The Mean Look Pivot
 - Train XENON (Gastly) to Lv 13 to learn Mean Look.
-- Evolve to Haunter (Lv 25) to ensure Base 95 Speed (Suicune is Base 85).
-Haunter needs to be faster than Suicune to use Mean Look before it flees.
+- Evolve to Haunter (Lv 25) and train to ~Lv 38-40.
+While Haunter has a higher Base Speed (95) than Suicune (85), at Lv 25 it will be slower than the Lv 40 Suicune.
+Haunter needs to be faster than Suicune to use Mean Look before it flees; Lv 38-40 ensures we outspeed Suicune's potential 73-110 Speed range.
 - Track Suicune using Pokedex AREA map.
 - Lead with Haunter: Mean Look (Turn 1) -> Hypnosis -> Great Balls.
 - Status Requirement: Status conditions are mandatory for Suicune.